 This means the same chord shapes you use for guitar can be used to make ukulele chords if you simply transpose that chord up a fourth.

-For example, think about a basic D chord.
+As an example, think about a basic D chord.
 On a guitar, you only really need the four thinnest strings to play it anyway.
 When you play that same shape on a ukulele, what you get is a G chord.

 Remember when you first learned the G chord on guitar?
 You can play a simple version of that on the last four guitar strings too, with the high E string fretted at the third fret, and the D, G, and B strings open.